- Dr Denise Ott

 With the new EU Battery Regulation 2023/1542, a declaration on the carbon footprint of the battery is also required in the digital product passport.
 In this guide, we explain when the regulation applies to which batteries, which regulations are being introduced for the carbon footprint and how this is to be calculated.
+(Article updated in December 2024.)

+What is the EU Battery Regulation?
 Batteries are a key element for sustainable power supply, green mobility and the reduction of greenhouse gas emissions.
 Under the European Green Deal, the EU Battery Regulation 2023/1542 was therefore introduced to make the entire life cycle of batteries more sustainable.
 It includes stricter regulations on the production, use and disposal of batteries.
 The regulation aims to minimise the environmental impact of batteries, promote the circular economy and reduce dependence on critical raw materials by improving the collection, reuse and recycling of batteries.
 A particular focus is on the reduction of hazardous substances and the promotion of transparency and traceability through the digital product passport.
+What is a digital product passport?
+It is an electronic document that contains important information about a product throughout its life cycle, from manufacture to disposal.
+In the case of batteries, the digital product passport provides details about their composition, performance, recyclability and carbon footprint in the form of a printed or engraved QR code.
+This enables consumers, manufacturers and authorities to obtain transparency about the ecological and economic value of the product. |

 The EU Battery Regulation was published in July 2023 and entered into force on 18 February 2024.
 It applies to battery cells or modules that are made available on the market for final use and are not installed or assembled in larger battery packs or batteries.